 How to calculate repeat purchase ratio:

-Repeat purchase ratio = number of returning customers / Number of total customers.
+Repeat purchase ratio = the number of returning customers / Number of total customers.

 Let's say that during season 1, your number of customers was 5,000.
 By the end of season 2, only 4,000 of those customers return to our business.
 In this case, our repeat purchase ratio would be 80% (4,000 customers / 5,000 customers = 80%).

 You need a customer relationship management (CRM) system or another customer database to recognize your returning customers.

 Why it should be measured: Especially for rental businesses, this ratio is great to keep track of since it's especially useful with individual products, as well as different demographics.

 Getting a clear idea of which demographics are with the most repeat purchases and what kind of products are in question makes it easier to decide on marketing campaigns.
 This gives a better idea of which segments should be targeted and concentrated on the most.